MartinStokroos/openMicroInverter/README.md

 Pin | In/Out | Function
 --- | ------ | --------
 A0 | input | scaled ac mains voltage biased on 2.5V DC.
-Full scale represented voltage is about 700Vpp (peak-to-peak).
 A1 | input | scaled ac inverter current biased on 2.5V DC.
-Full scale represented current is about 5App.
 A2 | input | scaled ac inverter voltage biased on 2.5V DC.
-Full scale represented voltage is about 700Vpp.
 A3 | input | scaled battery current biased on 2.5V DC.
-Full scale current is ..
-A.
-A4 | input | scaled battery voltage.
-Full scale voltage is ..
-V.
+A4 | input | scaled battery voltage input.
-A5 | input | (optional)
+A5 | input | (optional analog input)
-D2 | output | grid connect relay
+D2 | output | islanding relay (future function)
+D3 | output | AHI control signal to HIP4082 H-bridge driver
 D4 | output | debug output pin
 D6 | input | external reference voltage input of the analog comparator (ZCD).
 D8 | output | inverter enable output (a high=ON)
+D9 | output | PWMB signal to HIP4082 H-bridge driver
+D10 | output | PWMA signal to HIP4082 H-bridge driver
 D7 | input | analog comparator input (AIN1) for zero-cross detection (ZCD) of the grid voltage.
 The analog comparator input is connected in parallel with A0.
+D11 | output | BHI control signal to HIP4082 H-bridge driver
-D13 | output | Arduino LED (*PLL-locking* indicator)
+D13 | output | Arduino LED (future *PLL-lock* indicator)

 **Software timing scheme**
 The standard Arduino library functions like *analogRead, analogWrite* and *digitalWrite* are very time consuming and can not be used with the *oμiv*.
 The software requirements are: